omarfarukesham/toolMerchant-client/README.md

 ## Exclusive feature
 - International payment method in this app you can purchase product directly pay with credit.
+- More interestingly aos animation make this app comfortable.

 ## Usages Technologies
 - React js